gml19991011-m/urban-route-learning/README.md

 From Trial 101 onward, the mean travel time of Route A increases from:

-20 \text{ min} \rightarrow 35 \text{ min}
+20\text{ min} \rightarrow 35\text{ min}

 The agents are not explicitly informed that the environment has changed.
 Instead, unexpectedly poor outcomes generate negative prediction errors, which progressively reduce the learned value of Route A.

-As Route A becomes less attractive, Route B gradually becomes the preferred alternative.
+As $Q_A$ decreases, the softmax probability of selecting Route A also decreases.
+Route B, whose average travel time remains 24 minutes, gradually becomes the preferred alternative.

 The aggregate behavioural sequence is therefore: